Phillip Dorsett: 2015 season

-Dorsett was drafted 29th overall by the Indianapolis Colts in the 2015 NFL draft.
+Dorsett was selected 29th overall in the first round by the Indianapolis Colts in the 2015 NFL draft.
 The drafting of Dorsett was a surprise to many analysts and fans, considering Indianapolis already had depth at the wide receiver position, including the recently signed Andre Johnson and Duron Carter, and the selection reportedly upset several Colts players, who thought the team should have instead focused on a defensive player.
 Dorsett signed a four-year contract with the Colts on May 27, 2015.
 During Week 3 against the Tennessee Titans, he caught his first NFL touchdown on a 35-yard reception from Andrew Luck.
 He finished the game with two receptions for 43 yards and a touchdown.
 Dorsett finished his rookie season with 18 receptions for 225 yards and a touchdown in 11 games and zero starts.

 2016 season

 In the 2016 season-opening loss to the Detroit Lions, Dorsett caught four passes for 94 yards in the 39–35 loss.
 Three weeks later, he caught a career-long 64-yard touchdown in a 30–27 loss to the Jacksonville Jaguars.
 During Week 15 against the Minnesota Vikings, he caught his second and final touchdown of the season on a 50-yard pass from Andrew Luck.
 Overall, Dorsett finished the 2016 season with 33 receptions for 528 yards and two touchdowns in 15 games and seven starts.